-All reasonable steps must be taken to ensure rabbits do not become wet during loading in cold temperatures.
+All reasonable steps must be taken to ensure rabbits do not become wet during loading.
 Wet rabbits must not be transported in cold temperatures.

 Containers loaded with rabbits must be checked to ensure no part of the rabbit is protruding, and containers must be kept level and never thrown or dropped.